nikkialchuri/Home_assignment_3/README.md

 Start and end character indices

-🔧 Libraries Used:
+Libraries Used:
 spacy (en_core_web_sm model)

-🧠 Sample Sentence:
+Sample Sentence:
 "Barack Obama served as the 44th President of the United States and won the Nobel Peace Prize in 2009."

-4. Scaled Dot-Product Attention
+4. Scaled Dot-Product Attention:

 Implements the attention mechanism as used in Transformer architectures.

 Computes: